tigerfarm/tigclient/README.md

-# Tiger Voice Client Application Version 3.1
+# Voice Client Application Version 3.1

 This application is used by people to make and receive Twilio voice calls from their browser.
 It has conference call features for a soft transfer.